 An end user can change the Requested For user at the time of the request as shown in the following image:

 During a service request checkout

-If you did not specify the Requested for user at the time of the request, you can change the Requested for user during the request checkout as shown in the following image:
+If the end user did not specify the Requested for user at the time of the request, the end user can change the Requested for user during the request checkout as shown in the following image:

 To request a service on behalf of multiple users